thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

 .. admonition:: Homotopy type theory

-   A path ``p : X ≡ Y`` between two *spaces* ``X Y : Type`` (viewed as points in the sapce of spaces) can be visualised as follows :
+   A path ``p : X ≡ Y`` between two *spaces* ``X Y : Type`` (viewed as points in the space of spaces) can be visualised as follows :

    * Two spaces ``X`` and ``Y`` as end points.